-I think it’s adorable, and I can’t wait to hear their reactions when someone draws “El Duende”!
+I think it’s adorable, and their reactions when someone draws “El Duende” are hilarious!
 (Bonus – there’s definitely some St. Patrick’s Day vocab included throughout the game!).
-Click here to see all of the versions I have available in my TpT store.
+Click here to see all of the versions I have available in my store.

 How do you celebrate St. Patrick’s Day in Spanish?
 Any fun ideas I need to explore?